 With Anghami Pro’s music selection in Dolby Atmos, listeners can experience a deeper connection to their favorite artists and songs.
 Anghami is the first music streaming service in the MENA region to offer Dolby Atmos Music for Plus subscribers.

-As you might have noticed, there are still some familiar names of music streaming missing.
+As you might have noticed, there are still some familiar names of music streaming platforms missing.
 Spotify, Google Play Music, etc. do not officially offer 3D audio content yet.
-Apple Music joined the game in the meantime with Dolby Atmos.
+The only Audio streaming platform which joined the game in the meantime with Dolby Atmos is Apple Music.
 The new Apple iOS even allows the playback of multi-channel audio up to 7.1.4 via the audio settings.
 Head tracking is available for mobile devices and Airpods headphones.

 However, one should not forget that listening to 3D audio over headphones is binauralized audio.
 Binaural audio can be played back in the very conventional stereo format and is therefore compatible with any streaming service and is very popular in the form of 8D Audio e.g. on YouTube.

 You can also find 3D audio on Spotify.
 Of course, binaural audio has the disadvantage of not being as independent as the object-based formats of Sony and Dolby, so it should only be heard with headphones and does not offer any further personalization or even head-tracking.
 Find here the Spotify 3D Audio overview.